railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_outlook.rst

 .. figure::  images/outlook_menu.png
    :align: center

-   *Configuration menu for the interface between Outlook and Open ERP.*
+   *Configuration menu for the interface between Outlook and Open ERP*

 In the window that you use for configuring the Outlook plugin you can enter parameters for accessing the Tiny server, with various options for: